rodrigoalvesvieira/old-blog/_posts/2011-07-28-wirble-a-small-addition-to-irb.md

 ---
-layout: post
+layout: post_no_comments
 title: Wirble a Small Addition to IRB
 ---

 <span class="drops">R</span>uby's Interactive Console - IRB- is the language programmer's playground, be on it's bare version or within the Rails _console_, if you're a Rubyist you probably spend a significant amount of your time inside it.

 The _irb_ prompt sometimes comes clumsy and prefixed by information that you don't want to see there.

 Now install the  instale o [Wirble], uma gem para habilitar highlighting de sintaxe no prompt.